-In the middle of February 2018, Facebook’s algorithm changed how it rewards advertisers who adhere to their best practices.
+In the middle of February 2018, Facebook’s advertising algorithm changed how it rewards advertisers who adhere to their best practices.
 This affected the strategy for user acquisition managers who may have previously relied on trying to game the Facebook algorithm, and the impact of these changes was immediately felt industry-wide.
-Previously, Facebook did not penalize advertisers for using a media buying strategy that required a high volume of ads with significant overlapping audiences that frequent made intraday changes to bids, budgets and pausing of ads.
+Previously, Facebook did not penalize advertisers for using a media buying strategy that required a high volume of ads with significant overlapping audiences that frequently made intraday changes to bids, budgets, and pausing of ads.

 Now that Facebook’s optimization has been radically simplified, ad creative has become the primary differentiator for advertising performance.
 As with any display network, ad creative rapidly fatigues with increased spend and audience reach.
 The more you spend, the larger the audience you are targeting, the fast your ads’ performance will erode.
-Advertisers are now shifting their focus and resources away from manual bidding adjustments and towards creative strategy, production and optimization.
+Advertisers are now shifting their focus and resources away from manual bidding adjustments and towards creative strategy, production, and optimization.
 Cutting edge user acquisition experts now realized that maximizing return on advertising investment (ROI) is better achieved through creative optimization and testing.

-Here’s how Facebook’s algorithm and AI-backed technology is changing the game for advertising, and how you can take advantage of these tools:
+Here’s how Facebook’s advertising algorithm and AI-backed technology is changing the game for advertising, and how you can take advantage of these tools:

 Improve Your Campaign Structure

 The Facebook best practice for campaign structure is to minimize the number of campaigns in the account.
-This can be accomplished by the creation campaigns tied to a geography and type of bidding.
-For example, common campaign will target the United States with a bidding objective of App Event Optimization (AEO) like a purchase or registration or Value Optimization bidding for high-value payers vs those only willing to pay $0.99.
+This can be accomplished by the creation of campaigns tied to a geography and type of bidding.
+For example, the common campaign will target the United States with a bidding objective of App Event Optimization (AEO) like a purchase or registration or Value Optimization bidding for high-value payers vs those only willing to pay $0.99.

-Once you have minimized the number of campaigns being used, you will create ad sets that target specific audiences but whos audience does not allow overlap with other ad sets.
-Following this structure will allow you to efficiently put up to 20 ads per ad set, minimum auction competition and turn on one of Facebook’s most compelling new newest features, Campaign Budget Optimization (CBO).
-Until Campaign Budget Optimization became available, advertisers were required have to spend hours during the day manipulating budgets to make sure budget was spent on the best performing ad sets.
+Once you have minimized the number of campaigns being used, you will create ad sets that target specific audiences but whose audience does not allow overlap with other ad sets.
+Following this structure will allow you to efficiently put up to 20 ads per ad set, minimum auction competition, and turn on one of Facebook’s most compelling new newest features, Campaign Budget Optimization (CBO).
+Until Campaign Budget Optimization became available, advertisers were required have to spend hours during the day manipulating budgets to make sure the budget was spent on the best performing ad sets.

 Adopt Automation, the Great Equalizer

 When you advertise with Facebook, ideally you want to build campaigns that drive positive ROAS.
-With a click you can now have Facebook perform all bid changes for you in real-time and their algorithm has gotten extremely good at delivering industry-leading return on investment (ROI).
-To deliver this new efficiency, Facebook’s new algorithm allows you to train it on which people are most valuable to you.
+With a click, you can now have Facebook perform all bid changes for you in real-time.
+Their algorithm is extremely good at delivering an industry-leading return on investment (ROI).
+To deliver this new efficiency, Facebook’s new advertising algorithm allows you to train it on which people are most valuable to you.

-Dynamic Creative Optimization and Split Testing: Now that Facebook has bid and budgets taken care of, creative has rapidly become the primary point of differentiation to help companies achieve and sustain profitable spend.
-Facebook has release two amazing new features to help determine which creative is the best.
-Their first innovation is Dynamic creative optimization (DCO), it selects the best elements to put into an ad based on audience segments and real-time feedback prior to the ad being served.
-The concept is simply — right ad, right copy, right audience, right time, right language, right placement and right device.
+Facebook now has bid and budgets solved.
+So, creative has rapidly become the primary point of differentiation to help companies achieve and sustain profitable spend.
+Facebook has released two amazing new features to help determine which creative is the best.
+Their first innovation is Dynamic creative optimization (DCO).
+DCO selects the best elements to put into an ad based on audience segments and real-time feedback prior to the ad being served.
+The concept is simply — right ad, right copy, right audience, right time, right language, the right placement, and right device.
 DCO also works well in conjunction with value-based lookalike audiences to match the right ads with the highest value users.

 Optimize Your Creative

-Additionally, use split testing for creative, audience and placement testing to optimize your campaigns.
+Additionally, use split testing for creative, audience, and placement testing to optimize your campaigns.